SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 A condominium title grants ownership of your individual unit as well as a “fractional interest” in the building’s common areas, including the swimming pool, gym, landscaped gardens, car park, and reception.
 This title should state both the size of your private unit and the proportion of the shared facilities you own.
 That same percentage also determines your voting rights within the owners’ association.

-The main advantage of foreign freehold property ownership in Phuket through a condominium is that it can be held permanently in your own name, with no time limits, until you choose to sell.
+The main advantage of foreign freehold ownership in Phuket through a condominium is that it can be held permanently in your own name, with no time limits, until you choose to sell.
 In addition, inheritance laws are generally more favourable than those for leasehold villas, allowing foreign owners to pass the property to their heirs, although the rules are not without some complexity.

 There is some overlap, and occasional conflict, between different laws governing foreign freehold property ownership in Phuket.
 Under the Condominium Act, any foreigner who inherits a condominium must notify the local Land Office within 60 days.
 If the heir does not meet the eligibility criteria for foreign ownership, they may be required to sell the property within one year of the owner’s death.